-Second, How are people's networks of communal relationships organized?
-Most people have multiple communal relationships that vary in terms of the degree to which they assume responsibility for the partner's welfare (communal strength).
-We are interested in questions such as how people organize these relationships in hierarchies (e.g. whose needs take precedence over whose?), where felt responsibility to the self falls within these hierarchies, how matches and mis-matches in the structure of partners' hierarchies influence relationships, and how individual differences relate to the nature of these hierarchies.
+How are people's networks of communal relationships organized?
+Most people have multiple communal relationships that vary in terms of the degree to which they assume responsibility for their partners’ welfare How do people organize these sets of relationships in hierarchies (e.g. whose needs take precedence over whose?).
+Where does felt responsibility to the self fall within these hierarchies?
+How do people make trade-offs between attending to their own welfare and attending to that of others?
+How do matches and mis-matches in the structure of partners' respective hierarchies influence relationships?
+How do individual differences in trust of others relate to the nature of these hierarchies?

 What are the social functions of emotion?
 We are interested in two general types of emotions and the social functions of each: Many emotions (e.g. sadness, fear, anger, happiness) are indicative of the needs and desires of the person feeling that emotion.
 When expressed these convey that information to relational partner.
 We are interested in people’s willingness to express these emotions, how relational contexts shapes people’s willingness to express emotion and how choices to express or to suppress emotions ultimately influence well-being.
 Other emotions (e.g. embarrassment, guilt, hurt, gratitude) are indicative of the welfare of relationships.
 We are interested in people’s experiences and expressions of these emotions and the implications of feeling and expressing these emotions for the initiation, maintenance and repair of close relationships.